Aeurias/NadeshikoSlimeVR/README.md

 9. [ ] Polyimide tape to protect LiPo batteries from PCB and pins (or something equivalent).

 10. [ ] Connect the battery.
+Whilst switch in OFF position.

 11. [ ] Flash firmware using the SlimeVR DIY Documentation as guide.
+Whilst switch in OFF position.

 <br>